flynx/actions.js/README.md

 - the base/root action can return any value.
   **Notes:**
-    - if undefined is returned, it will be replaced by the action context/action set.
+    - if undefined is returned, it will be replaced by the action context/action set,
-	- `false` and `null` are returned as-is.
+	- if a function is returned it is treated as a post phase action,
+	- to return a reserved value (undefined, function) wrap it in `actions.ASIS(..)`
+	- any other return value is returned as-is,
     - there is no distinction between root and other actions other than that root action's return values are not ignored.